 LAPU does not discriminate on the basis of race, color, national origin, gender, age, disability, or status as a veteran.

-There are three circumstances that require applicants to submit an admissions petition: applicants with a felony record, applicants dismissed from LAPU or from another school, and applicants whose GPA falls significantly below the admission minimum (3.00).
+There are two circumstances that require applicants to submit an admissions petition: applicants dismissed from LAPU or from another school, and applicants whose GPA falls significantly below the admission minimum (3.00).

 - Applicants dismissed from LAPU or other academic institutions are required to submit an Admissions Petition addressing the dismissal(s).